 Once you've written down your goals, it's time to start planning your new home workout routine!
 Lucky for you, it's still possible to have a good strength training routine at home, here's how...

 Do bodyweight workouts

 Having equipment is ideal, but bodyweight exercises are just as effective at burning fat and building muscles.
 Plus, it's less taxing on the joints and it even helps improve flexibility and form.
-Without the added weight, your joints are not as stressed, your able to focus more on your form, and your body is able to move through the full range of motion of the exercises - Which is important for building muscle.
+Without the added weight, your joints are not as stressed, and you're able to focus more on proper form, and your body is able to move through the full range of motion of the exercises - Which is important for building muscle.

 Another reason why they're so great is because of the variety of exercises.
 This makes it easy to create a workout routine based on what you want to train.
 If you want more of a cardiovascular exercise then you can create a HIIT workout out of cardio bodyweight exercises.